sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 <details markdown="1">
 <summary><b>Example</b></summary>

-Consider a vision-language model where internal activations encode multiple concepts (e.g., visual concepts and language semantics).
+Consider a vision language model where internal activations encode multiple concepts (e.g., visual concepts and language semantics).
 For instance, an activation might simultaneously encode features like “cat” (visual concept) and “playful” (language concept), making interpretation difficult.
 By applying a Sparse Autoencoder (SAE), these entangled representations are transformed into a high-dimensional sparse space, where each dimension uniquely captures a specific feature, such as “furry animal” or “expressive tone.”

 </details>
 <br>